Predicament Play

 - 04Richard von Krafft-Ebing, Psychopathia Sexualis (1886)historical clinical lineage of sadomasochism within which consensual endurance/predicament play sits

-- 05Predicament bondage — Wikipediadefinition and mechanics of predicament bondage as restraint engineered around opposing discomforts; cites Goerlich's The Leather Couch (2020) and Wiseman's Erotic Bondage Handbook
+- 06Predicament bondage — Wikipediadefinition and mechanics of predicament bondage as restraint engineered around opposing discomforts, the tiptoe example, the 'damned if you do' framing; cites Goerlich's The Leather Couch (Routledge, 2020) and Wiseman's Erotic Bondage Handbook

-- 06Jay Wiseman's Erotic Bondage Handbook (Greenery Press, 2000)foundational community education work that helped standardise the vocabulary of safe, dynamic restraint around predicament setups
+- 07Jay Wiseman's Erotic Bondage Handbook (Greenery Press, 2000)foundational community education work that helped standardise the vocabulary of safe, dynamic restraint and describes multi-participant moral-dilemma predicaments

-- 07DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)predicament play is not a standalone diagnosis; consensual kink framed clinically only where distress, harm, or non-consent arises
+- 08DSM-5-TR, Paraphilic Disorders (American Psychiatric Association, 2022)predicament play is not a standalone diagnosis; consensual kink framed clinically only where distress, harm, or non-consent arises

-- 08ICD-11, Paraphilic disorders (World Health Organization)no standalone classification; depathologisation of consensual sadomasochistic interests in modern nosology
+- 09ICD-11, Paraphilic disorders (World Health Organization)no standalone classification; depathologisation of consensual sadomasochistic interests in modern nosology